St Bernard's Hospital, Hanwell: The Victorian era

 The friends or relatives of a deceased patient were free to remove the remains for burial.
-Failing this, the deceased were interred in unmarked paupers' graves in the hospitals burial ground.
-With the 1832 Anatomy Act, the body was first kept in a building called the 'dead house', on the west side of the burial ground (see diagram above).
+Failing this, the deceased were interred in unmarked paupers' graves in the hospital's burial ground.
+With the Anatomy Act 1832, the body was first kept in a building called the 'dead house', on the west side of the burial ground (see diagram above).
 If unclaimed after 72 hours it could be sold to a licensed anatomy school.
-The Act also provided for the donation of bodies.
+The act also provided for the donation of bodies.
 As autopsies on paupers did not require the coroner's permission, autopsies became common at the hospital.
 From 1845 the results of these autopsies were recorded in detail by Dr Hitchman.

 John Conolly took up residence as the third superintendent on 1 June 1839.
 In April 1839, Serjeant-at-law John Adams, one of the Visiting Justices of the asylum and a founding member and first chairman of Legal & General, suggested that Conolly visit the Lincoln Asylum and see the system operated by Robert Gardiner Hill.
 He was so impressed by this that he decided to abolish mechanical restraints at Hanwell.
 This must have taken enormous powers of persuasion: the existing staff would have to change their work practices and learn how to nurse more effectively those patients with troubling behaviour.
 However, the reform seemed to avoid the patient suffering further trauma as a result of restraint and being made to feel completely helpless.
 Conolly succeeded in introducing the reform by 21 September 1839, less than 3 months after he took charge.
 This is perhaps a testament to the earlier work of Ellis.

 Something of Connolly's success can be gauged from this extract from the first page of the 68th report of the Visiting Justices: